TheColombianTeam/GPUScheduling/README.md

 # Schedulers

-This framework is a functional simulator of different scheduler policies for Matrix Multiplication.
+This framework is a functional structural simulator of GPUs for the execution of Matrix Multiplication workloads, using Tensor Cores.
+In addition, the framework includes support for several scheduling policies, commonly implemented in hardware in GPUs.

 The scheduler policies implements the tiling approach presented in [Tiling algorithm GEMM](http://arxiv.org/abs/1808.07984) and [NVIDIA Tiling](https://docs.nvidia.com/deeplearning/performance/dl-performance-matrix-multiplication/index.html), and describes the functional implementation of several scheduling policies presented by [Scheduling for NoC arhcitectures](https://ieeexplore.ieee.org/abstract/document/8625517)

 ## Install